Genentech/pviz/README.md

 ####Continuous integration
 test, distribution etc. can be launched in a CI environment via grunt tasks <code>grunt test, build...</code>

+####Build code documentation
+JsDoc3 annotations were used to document the library.
+To generate the doc (in examples/doc directory):

+    grunt jsdoc

 ###Authors
 This library was initiated by
 Alexandre Masselot (masselot.alexandre@gene.com) & Kiran Mukhyala (mukhyala.kiran@gene.com) within Genentech Bioinformatics & Computational Biology Department.